-Do you live in an area affected by a local lockdown?
 The advice in these blogs is designed for people living in areas where shielding has been paused.
-The areas in local lockdown may be subject to different rules, including the extremely vulnerable being advised to resume shielding and restrictions on who can meet up and where.
 Please make sure that you follow all rules and/or guidance in your local area.
 These areas may also change.
 You can find out more information here: https://www.gov.uk/government/collections/local-restrictions-areas-with-an-outbreak-of-coronavirus-covid-19.

 Please also get in touch for further information using the contact details at the bottom of this blog.

 We first put together a blog with tips for going outside when those shielding were advised they could to go out to exercise outdoors once a day.
-However, shielding is now pausing at a time when the public are also being encouraged to go out and about more often.
+However, shielding is now paused from 31st March at a time when the public are also being encouraged to go out and about more often.
 You may be concerned about going out, or you may be looking forward to getting out more, or somewhere in between; all are valid and understandable feelings.

 Note: this blog does not replace advice from your medical team, but is designed to help you understand all the information available to you.
 We always suggest you take advice from your medical team about your personal risk of severe illness from COVID-19 if you are concerned.
 This advice also does not replace local advice or restrictions and it is your responsibility to check your activities meet the rules where you are.